Rural Crime Prevention

 - Keep a record of all valuable possessions.

 - Whenever possible, use a security marking device to mark them with your postcode followed by the first two letters of your farm's name.
+Forensic marking fluid such as Selectamark DNA, Datatag or Smartwater can be applied as invisible property marking.
 Take photos of valuable items next to a ruler (to indicate scale).

 - Never show opportunist burglars you're not there by leaving notes for traders, etc. When you're away ask a neighbour to keep an eye on the property.